OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/service-fabric/service-fabric-reliable-services-reliable-concurrent-queue.md

             if (ret.HasValue)
             {
-                // If an item was dequeued, add to the buffer for processing processItems.Add(ret.Value);
+                // If an item was dequeued, add toohello buffer for processing processItems.Add(ret.Value);
             }
             else
             {
-                // else break the for loop
+                // else break hello for loop
                 break;
             }
         }